What is Ecstatic Dance?

 Benefits

-- Releases emotional and physical tension through uninhibited movement
+- Releases accumulated stress and emotional tension through uninhibited movement

-- Accessible to all — no technique, no partner required
+- Accessible to all bodies, ages, and abilities — no dance skill required

 What to Expect